The one thing that always comes up when we talk about perpetuation planning is taxes.

 Paid out over time

-So far, we've bought five of the six books over time.
+So far, we've bought the majority of these blocks of business over time.
 We came up with a valuation and agreed to pay it over a four or five-year period.
 We pay a guaranteed amount every month over that time no matter how the book performs.

 In sum, this popular option is cash over time on a guaranteed basis.